appercept/Delphi-WebMocks/README.md

 * [DUnitX](https://github.com/VSoftTechnologies/DUnitX)
 * [Indy](https://www.indyproject.org)

-\* Delphi-WebMocks was developed in Delphi 10.3 (Rio) and has been reported working on 10.1 (Berlin).
+\* Delphi-WebMocks was developed in Delphi 10.3 (Rio) and 10.4 (Sydney) and has been reported working on 10.1 (Berlin).
 I'd be interested to hear from anyone working on other versions.
-As Delphi-WebMocks makes use of the `System.Net` library introduced with XE8 it will not be compatible with earlier versions.
+As Delphi-WebMocks makes use of the `System.Net library introduced with XE8 it will not be compatible with earlier versions.

 ## Optional Dependencies
 * [TestInsight](https://bitbucket.org/sglienke/testinsight/wiki/Home) is